goharbor/harbor/docs/installation_guide.md

 ```
 **IMPORTANT:** The default installation of Harbor uses _HTTP_ - as such, you will need to add the option `--insecure-registry` to your client's Docker daemon and restart the Docker service.

-For information on how to use Harbor, please refer to [User Guide of Harbor](user_guide.md) .
+For information on how to use Harbor, please refer to **[User Guide of Harbor](user_guide.md)** .

 #### Configuring Harbor with HTTPS access
 Harbor does not ship with any certificates, and, by default, uses HTTP to serve requests.
 While this makes it relatively simple to set up and run - especially for a development or testing environment - it is **not** recommended for a production environment.
-To enable HTTPS, please refer to [Configuring Harbor with HTTPS Access](configure_https.md).
+To enable HTTPS, please refer to **[Configuring Harbor with HTTPS Access](configure_https.md)**.

 ### Managing Harbor's lifecycle